1940

 the plane and then let Roy take over.
 At least Jack let Roy "think" he was flying the plane.

-on south to the Valley of the Sun.
+on a descent into the Valley of the Sun.

 there was no Black Canyon Freeway (I-17) at the time.
 On this hot summer morning it took